hvanjerdz/archmoured/docs/barebones.md

 recently synchronized HTTPS mirrors and sorting them by download rate after connecting to the internet on the live system.

-The higher a mirror is placed in the list, the more priority it is given when downloading a package.
+The higher a mirror is placed on the list, the more priority it is given when downloading a package.
 Usually, the one generated on the live system is fine.
 If not, it may be [edited](https://wiki.archlinux.org/title/Help:Reading#Append,_add,_create,_edit).